neoarmand/pmp-app/README.md

 ## Usage

-You can register your user, at the moment all has the same role (admin), after that you can register your properties, schedule maintenance or receive rent payment.
+You can register your user as an Admin or Renter, after that you can register your properties, schedule maintenance.
+As an Admin role you can delete renters.